thiagovscoelho/rbtray/README.md

 But a **_much_** quicker way to access it is to press "`WIN` + `R`" then type (or copy & paste) `shell:Startup`

+## Configuration

+In the installation directory, there is a file named `rbtray.ini`.
+You can customize the shortcut in there.
+Currently the supported shortcuts are:

+1. For the modifiers:
+   - Alt+Control
+   - Alt+Shift

+2. For the keys:
+   - Down
+   - Up
+   - M

+The **default** shortcut is `Alt-Shift-Down`

 ## Using

 To minimize a program to the system tray, you can use any of these methods: